Personal Continuity Planning for the Retiring Family Business Leader by Stephanie Brun de Pontet, Ph.D.

 Why would healthy, capable and driven people let go of a powerful role they enjoy if they have nothing to move toward afterward?

 Change is hard.
 This particular change is really hard.
-Often, retiring family business leaders have a lack of clarity or options for a meaningful post-career role which is a major factor in succession struggles, resulting in wide-reaching negative consequences for the family and all stakeholders in the enterprise.
-The good news is that retiring leaders can use their passions—including those discovered while running their family business—to guide their decisions and activities creating benefits not only for themselves but also their family, business and community.
+Often retiring family business leaders lack clarity or options for a meaningful post-career role which is a major factor in succession struggles, resulting in wide-reaching negative consequences for the family and all stakeholders in the enterprise.
+The good news is retiring leaders can use their passions - including those discovered while running their family business to develop a personal path forward that benefits not only themselves, but also their family business and community.

 In her new book, Transitioning from the Top: Personal Continuity Planning for the Retiring Family Business Leader, family business consultant Stephanie Brun de Pontet takes an in-depth look at the dynamics and challenges for leaders in transition and the systems around them, to deliver insights on sources of difficulty and tips and tools for effective planning.

 “My goal for this book is to share the compelling stories of retired CEOs’ journeys so that other driven individuals may start to imagine a post-business leadership future that inspires and excites them, even if they are a long way from retirement themselves,” explained Stephanie.
 “In addition to the real examples, the book offers numerous assessment tools to serve as conversation starters for the leader’s planning efforts.”

 The book draws extensively on the experiences of more than a dozen former family business leader interviewees.
 These highly driven and accomplished business leaders share stories and lessons from their own personal continuity journey as they transitioned from the top of their companies.
 Combining these anecdotes with knowledge from years of consulting and research, Stephanie helps leaders broaden their sense of self as they look forward to a rich, purpose-filled next chapter in life.

 How central your professional role is to your overall sense of identity